UK economy grew more slowly than thought before Omicron hit | Business

 UK economy grew more slowly than thought before Omicron hit

-"Our revised figures show UK GDP recovered a little slower in the third quarter, with much weaker performances from health and hairdressers across the quarter, and the energy sector contracting more in September, than we previously estimated," ONS Director of Economic Statistics Darren Morgan said.
-"However, stronger data for 2020 means the economy was closer to pre-pandemic levels in the third quarter," he said.
+A fall in energy output, after a surge in demand during a cold spring in the second quarter, also weighed.
+"However, stronger data for 2020 means the economy was closer to pre-pandemic levels in the third quarter," ONS Director of Economic Statistics Darren Morgan said.

 - Country: